 > Father Seraphim Rose: His Life and Works: amazon link

-> The Arena: Guidelines for Spiritual and Monastic Life by St Ignatius Brianchanninov: I think this is perhaps the best introductory book in existence on Orthodox asceticism/spirituality.
+> The Arena: Guidelines for Spiritual and Monastic Life by St Ignatius Brianchanninov: it has been said this book is one of the best introductory books about Orthodox asceticism/spirituality.
 You can get it on kindle, order a hardcopy or probably find it in an Eastern Orthodox bookstore.
 Google it.

 > The Art of Prayer: An Orthodox anthology by Igumen Chariton: mainly uses the superb writings of St Theophan the Recluse to teach us about prayer and the Jesus Prayer.
 Read it ages ago, it’s really helped me.
 You can get it on kindle, order a hardcopy or probably find it in an Eastern Orthodox bookstore.
 Google it.